wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 he is developer of wifi kext.

-If you fot any problem on wifi,upgrade your kext named like airportitlwm or itlwm is what i recommand to do.
+If you got any problem on wifi,upgrade your kext named like airportitlwm or itlwm is what i recommand to do.

 </details>